samarabdelhameed/BitFold/README.md

-# BitFold
+# BitFold 🚀

-BitFold is a decentralized lending platform that enables Bitcoin holders to use their Bitcoin UTXOs (including Ordinals) as collateral to borrow ckBTC on the Internet Computer.
+**BitFold** is a revolutionary decentralized lending platform that enables Bitcoin holders to unlock liquidity from their Bitcoin UTXOs and Ordinals NFTs without selling their assets.
+Built on the Internet Computer Protocol, BitFold allows users to use their Bitcoin as collateral to borrow ckBTC (Chain-Key Bitcoin) seamlessly and securely.

+## 🎯 Project Vision

+BitFold bridges the gap between Bitcoin's store of value and DeFi liquidity, enabling Bitcoin holders to:

+- **Maintain ownership** of their Bitcoin while accessing liquidity
+- **Leverage Ordinals NFTs** as collateral for the first time
+- **Borrow ckBTC** with competitive rates and flexible terms
+- **Experience true decentralization** on the Internet Computer

+## 💡 Problem Statement

+Bitcoin holders face a fundamental dilemma: they want to access liquidity from their Bitcoin holdings, but selling means losing their position in the market.
+Traditional lending solutions are either:

+- Centralized and require KYC
+- Limited to specific jurisdictions
+- Don't support Ordinals NFTs
+- Have high barriers to entry

+BitFold solves this by providing a **fully decentralized, permissionless** lending platform that works globally.

 ## Overview